 Bedbugs are reddish brown, oval and flat, about the size of an apple seed.
 During the day, they hide in the cracks and crevices of beds, box springs, headboards and bed frames.
-It's a daunting task to eliminate bedbugs from your home.
-Professional help is recommended.
+If you have bedbugs in your home, professional extermination is recommended.

 Bedbugs are reddish brown, oval and flat, about the size of an apple seed.
 During the day, they hide in the cracks and crevices of beds, box springs, headboards and bed frames. ...